wphicks/milvus_bench_deployment/README.md

 pip install -r requirements.txt
 ```

-## Deploy pre-built containers
+## Usage
-If you have access to the corresponding container registry, you can simply
-deploy containers that I have previously built and pushed.
-To do so, run
+### TL;DR
 ```
-ansible-playbook -i hosts.ini --tags deploy setup.yaml
+ansible-playbook -i hosts.ini setup.yaml
 ```
+Open http://localhost:8502 from a browser.

+### Details
+The setup.yaml playbook will try to pull prebuilt containers if it can and then
+build Milvus and VectorDBBench if it cannot.
+Containers are tagged by the
+commit sha of _this_ repo.
+If the repo state is not clean or a tag
+corresponding to the current commit sha cannot be pulled from the registry, the
+containers will be built.

-Note that the first time this is run, you will be prompted to provide a
+On first run, you will be prompted to provide a username and password.
+This
-username and password.
-These credentials will be used to limit access to the
-web GUI, but they provide only the most rudimentary access control.
+provides only the most rudimentary of access control to the Web GUI.
 DO NOT
-DEPLOY ON THE OPEN INTERNET.
+DEPLOY ON THE INTERNET OR AN UNTRUSTED NETWORK.

-## Build Milvus and VectorDBBench
-In setup.yaml, there are tasks to clone specific commits of Milvus and
-VectorDBBench.
-If